 Casper Wave Construction

 - Casper Wave is wrapped in a thick, soft, durable cover.
-Its top layer is 1″ of proprietary “Flo Foam,” which is soft and relieves pressure.
+Its top layer is 1″ of proprietary “Flo Foam,” which is soft, relieves pressure, and provides some body contouring.

 - The second layer is 1.5″ of supportive latex foam, which is followed by a 1.5″ layer of responsive, visco-elastic memory foam.